navikt/syfosmregister/README.md

 # SYFO Sykemeldings register
-A simple starter application that reades for kafka topics and saves the sykmeldings 2013 into a Database.
+Application for register sykmelding 2013 i database

 ## Technologies used
 * Kotlin
 * Ktor
 * Gradle
 * Spek
+* Kafka

 ## Getting started
 ## Running locally

+### Building the application
 #### Compile and package application
-To build locally and run the integration tests you can simply run `./gradlew installDist` or  on windows `gradlew.bat installDist`
+To build locally and run the integration tests you can simply run `./gradlew shadowJar` or  on windows `gradlew.bat shadowJar`

 #### Creating a docker image
 Creating a docker image should be as simple as `docker build -t syfosmregister .`